MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/touchpad-interactions.md

 -   Recognized as an alternative input method, such as mouse or pen.
 -   Used to complement or modify aspects of other input methods, such as smudging an ink stroke drawn with a pen.

 A touchpad combines indirect multi-touch input with the precision input of a pointing device, such as a mouse.
 This combination makes the touchpad suited to both touch-optimized UI and the typically smaller targets of productivity apps and the desktop environment.
-Optimize your Windows Store app design for touch input and get touchpad support by default.
+Optimize your UWP app design for touch input and get touchpad support by default.

 Because of the convergence of interaction experiences supported by touchpads, we recommend using the [**PointerEntered**](https://msdn.microsoft.com/library/windows/apps/br208968) event to provide mouse-style UI commands in addition to the built-in support for touch input.
 For example, use previous and next buttons to let users flip through pages of content as well as pan through the content.